-This means a key question facing luxury brands will be whether and how to transplant – or adapt – China strategies honed over the past 15 years to the Middle East.
+Yet the Middle East has remained largely overshadowed by the world’s largest luxury markets, such as China – which carved out a crucial position in luxury retail over the past 15 years and will account for 25 percent of global luxury market share by 2025.
+Today, luxury brands must decide whether and how to transplant – or adapt – China strategies honed over the past 15 years to the Middle East.
 They must also track how ties between MENA and China develop and evolve.

-Jing Daily’s latest flash report, “Is the Middle East the “Next China” For Luxury Brands?” explores the potential growth opportunities for luxury brands in the Middle East and North Africa (MENA) market, which in the years ahead could take its place as the “Next China” for luxury brands in need of renewed growth in the post-COVID era.
+Jing Daily’s latest flash report, “Is the Middle East the ‘Next China’ For Luxury Brands?” explores the potential growth opportunities for luxury brands in the Middle East and North Africa (MENA) region, which could become the newest supercharged growth market for luxury brands in the post-COVID era.

 - Executive Summary

 - Luxury and the Middle East: A Warming Relationship